EU Commission pushes to dilute U.S. Internet influence

 By John O'Donnell

-BRUSSELS The European Commission called on Wednesday for a dilution of U.S. influence over the organization of the Internet, a sign of tension following snooping exposed by former U.S. spy agency contractor Edward Snowden.
+BRUSSELS, Feb 12 The European Commission called on Wednesday for a dilution of U.S. influence over the organisation of the Internet, a sign of tension following snooping exposed by former U.S. spy agency contractor Edward Snowden.

 The European Union's executive arm stopped short of demanding greater government control as some countries like China and Russia have pushed for.